What Are The Causes of Maritime Piracy in Somalia Waters?

 Somalis over the years have lived under the most trying circumstances imaginable, facing acute poverty, lawlessness and anarchy.
-Of course, there have been a lucky few who had defected from their homeland and escaped the rigors of the civil war.
+Of course, a lucky few had defected from their homeland and escaped the rigours of the civil war.

-However, so far, no one has paid any heed or notice to what has transpired over the years at Somalia except for a few journalists and international aid workers.
+However, no one has paid any heed or notice to what has transpired over the years in Somalia except for a few journalists and international aid workers.
 Hence, what exactly is the root cause of radicalism in Somalia?
-There has always been a correlation between poverty, the vicious cycle of violence and anarchy, and the same reasons make Somalia water as one of the most badly affected maritime piracy areas.
+There has always been a correlation between poverty, the vicious cycle of violence and anarchy.
+The exact reasons make Somalia water one of the most badly affected maritime piracy areas.

 Finding the Root Cause

 The inhabitants of Somalia are mostly Sunni Muslims.
-Those who did not defect to other lands had to endure destitution, prolonged drought, and desertification and soil erosion.
-Many Somalis are nomads who eek out their meager livelihood from their flocks, but natural disasters have wiped out humongous portions of their livestock, leaving them stranded with no alternative income to support their families.
-A tiny percentage of the population who are farmers had to witness the decrease of their yield of crops due to soil erosion, lack of fertilizers and instability.
+Those who did not defect to other lands had to endure destitution, prolonged drought, desertification and soil erosion.
+Many Somalis are nomads who eke out their meagre livelihood from their flocks.
+Still, natural disasters have wiped out massive portions of their livestock, leaving them stranded with no alternative income to support their families.
+A tiny percentage of the population who are farmers had to witness the decrease in their yield of crops due to soil erosion, lack of fertilizers and instability.

-The income gap between the minority elite and the poor have widened tremendously.
-In Somalia, they have the freest liberated open market economy in the world, with no central bank to control money supply, set interest rates or control inflation.
+The income gap between the minority elite and the poor has widened tremendously.
+Somalia witnesses political instability, though it has the freest liberated open market economy in the world, with no central bank to control the money supply, set interest rates or control inflation.
 Economic policies are balanced by demand and supply.
-Those who have ideas and resources galore are thriving entrepreneurs minting tax free profits, while the majority can hardly make both ends meet.
-The remittance from the Somali Dias pore Community and aid from international humanitarian organizations keep the economy going.
+Those with ideas and resources galore are thriving entrepreneurs minting tax-free profits, while the majority can hardly make ends meet.
+The remittance from the Somali Diaspore Community and aid from international humanitarian organizations keep the economy going.

-Somali Sea Coast and the Business of Piracy
+Coast of Somalia and the Business of Piracy

-Somalia has the longest coast in Africa but Somalis have never exploited the potential of their seas for various reasons.
-Those who had ventured out to sea were out muscled by illegal foreign fishing trawlers and they depleted the stock of fish in these territorial waters and polluted it by dumping nuclear and toxic wastes.
-Adversity prompted the Somalis to test new ways of making money and former fishermen joined hands with the militia and unemployed youth to hijack vessels and demand ransom.
+Somalia has the longest coast in Africa, but Somalis have never exploited the potential of their seas for various reasons.
+Illegal foreign fishing trawlers outmuscled those who had ventured out to sea.
+They depleted the fisheries in these territorial waters and polluted them by dumping nuclear and toxic wastes.
+Adversity prompted the Somalis to test new ways of making money to support their livelihoods.
+Hence, former fishermen joined hands with the militia and unemployed youth to hijack vessels and demand ransom.
 This was the start of piracy in Somalia.

 Irresponsible Government, Unattended People, and Eradicating Piracy